 Leverage your existing content to engage and attract users.
 The COVID-19 outbreak has brought the normal day-to-day functioning of the industry to a standstill and halted all the shoots for the time being.
 OTT players depend on new additions to the content library in order to increase their user base.

 As a brand, you need to leverage the strength of your existing library and extract more value from that, and/or potentially think differently about content-acquisition strategies like partnerships.
 A big piece of using your existing content is ensuring flawless content recommendation.
 With more and more viewing and listening patterns being formed during these times, delivering a hyper-personalized experience is vital.
-Since the competition in this space is high, you can lose a user to a competitor almost immediately if they feel your recommendations do not align with what TV show they want to see or music track they want to listen to.
+Since the competition in this space is high, you can lose a user to a competitor almost immediately if they feel your recommendations do not align with what TV show they want to see or the music track they want to listen to.
 As the usage of OTT media apps is increasing, marketers are also revisiting their user personas – and are making changes to their app interface to make it more user-centric and user friendly – making app navigation simpler and intuitive.
 For all of this, OTT apps are relying on technology – on analytics and insights-driven by intelligence.

 It’s important that teams think carefully to ensure they’re reaching the right people in the right way.

 A few points discussed in this webinar were:

 COVID-19 has caused an increase in social media usage as well.
 Facebook disclosed massive increases in traffic, messaging, and bandwidth usage in a public report and there has been a 50% increase in messaging across their platforms.
 For brands, this has resulted in as much as a 76% increase in daily accumulated likes on ad posts since early March 2020.
 More social media users give brands an opportunity to increase ROI from advertising.